abajwa-hw/hdp-datascience-demo/README.md

 - Download HDP 2.1 sandbox VM image (Hortonworks_Sandbox_2.1.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
 - Import Hortonworks_Sandbox_2.1.ova into VMWare
+- In the "Hard Disk" settings set disk size to 65GB
 - Before starting the VM, open the .vmx file and set numvcpus = "4" and memsize = "16000".
 Then start the VM
 ```
 vi /Users/<your userid>/Documents/Virtual Machines.localized/<your VMname>.vmwarevm